 Finally, to show the model features, it was applied to simulate an eventual spill at the vicinity of the harbor at São Fransisco do Sul, Santa Catarina, where there is an oil charge/discharge point at 9 km. off shore.
-Therefore, this is a local with high spill risk which could be caused by pipeline rupture or failure in charge/discharge operations.
+Therefore, this is a local with high spill risk, which could be caused by pipeline rupture or failure in charge/discharge operations.

-The following figure shows the generalized grid used in the simulations.
-The line $\xi = 1$ represents the coast in the region of São Francisco do Sul.
+Figure 6 shows the domain definition at region of the port of São Francisco do Sul, the oil duct failure local and the definition of boundary conditions for the simulations.
 The domain has been extended into the sea just to cover the region of interest, reminding that, due to the locally parabolic condition far from the shoreline, if the slick passes through these boundaries, this does not affect the slick position inside the domain.

-Figure 4: Generalized grid used in the simulations at the port of São Francisco do Sul.
+Figure 6: Domain definition for the simulation at the port of São Francisco do Sul.

-As this simulation has the only purpose to show the generality of the model to a coastal spill, and not to simulate accurately a real problem, the current field was considered spatially constant and variable as a sine function of time, trying to represent approximately the tidal currents.
+As this simulation has the only purpose to show the generality of the model and its ability for solving a real problem, the current field was considered spatially constant and variable as a sine function in time, trying to represent approximately the tidal currents.

 Reports of experimental measurements at the region show predominantly south-southwest currents with residual currents of approximately 0.05 m/s and maximum tidal currents of 0.16 m/s.
-The wind was considered from south-southeast blowing at 30 km/h.
+The wind was considered blowing from south-southeast at 30 km/h.